How Does a Mortgage Work? A Simplified Guide for First-Time Buyers

 A few documents you might expect to sign on closing day include:

-- The deed of trust or mortgage contract, which acts as the security instrument for the property.
-This document outlines your legal usage of the property, and how the lender can repossess the home should you violate the terms of the mortgage.
+• The deed of trust or mortgage contract, serving as the security instrument for the property and outlining your legal usage of the property, and how the lender can repossess the home should you violate the terms of the mortgage.

 The 411 on mortgage payments